deep1296/Online_Shopping_Store/README.md

 # Meesho Clone - FRONTEND

-###  To check out the whole project, also clone and run the backend part of the project on this link: [Gymshark Clone - BACKEND](https://github.com/deep1296/Meesho_Backend)
+###  To check out the whole project, also clone and run the backend part of the project on this link: [Meesho Clone - BACKEND](https://github.com/deep1296/Meesho_Backend)

 An e-commerce Indian website of wide range of apparel, cosmetics, household items, and many more categories